 The war conflict has led to a spike in economic uncertainty.
-The probability of a global recession over a 12-month horizon has gone from very low to not insignificant.
-Our central scenario sees a likely slowdown in the global economy of around 1% and a rise in short-term inflation of more than 2% compared to the assumptions at the beginning of the year.
+The probability of a global recession over a 12-month horizon has gone from very low to somewhat significant.
+Our central outlook sees a likely slowdown in the global economy of around 1% and a rise in short-term inflation of more than 2%, compared to the assumptions at the beginning of the year.
 This change does not amount to a stagflation scenario because current growth rates are above the average growth levels of the last decade (with the exception of China).